📺 Watch How to Make This Spicy Ramen

 - cold water

-Cover, bring it to boil and when it starts boil, reduce heat to medium and simmer for 3 hours.
-Try your best not to open the lid, let them do their magic!
+Cover the pot and bring it to a boil.
+Once it starts boiling, reduce the heat to medium and let it simmer for 3 hours.
+Try not to open the lid—just let it work its magic!

-To prepare the chashu, season the pork belly with salt and pepper and sear them on a dry pan all 4 sides to golden brown.
+To prepare the chashu, season the pork belly with salt and pepper, then sear all four sides in a dry pan until golden brown.

 After 3 hours of boiling the broth, it’s time to add the seared pork belly into the broth.
 Cook the pork until it’s tender and fully cooked in the broth, about 1 hour 30 minutes.